8 common questions from renters

 Does my contents insurance cover my flatmates too?

-No. Your AA Insurance contents policy only covers your belongings, not your flatmates’.
+No. An AA Insurance contents policy only covers your belongings, not your flatmates’.
 The same goes for legal liability cover, which only covers the policyholder and not your flatmates.
-With this in mind, it could be worthwhile for all those who are renting to take out their own contents insurance, to help each flatmate protect their individual property, as well as themselves from potential debt.
+With this in mind, it could be worthwhile for all those who are renting to take out their own contents insurance.
+This will ensure that each flatmate can protect their individual property, as well as themselves from potential debt.

 Are my belongings covered when I’m away from home?